The Cuban opposition figure Héctor Luis Valdés Cocho, 33 years old, was arrested on November 19 in Orange County, Florida.

 According to the record, the reason was "Failure to Appear for Arraignment" for a moving violation, operating a motor vehicle with a valid license, which appears to be a first administrative offense.

-He reported that, about six months ago, Valdés asked him for a loan, claiming he needed it to buy a plane ticket for his mother, who was supposedly at the border and wanted to avoid the road trip.
+He reported that, about six months ago, Valdés asked him for a loan, claiming that he needed it to buy a plane ticket for his mother, who was supposedly at the border and wanted to avoid the road trip.

 The journalist harshly criticized Valdés's response to the multiple allegations against him, describing it as a mockery.
 In light of this, she decided to delve deeper into the case and gather testimonies from those who have accused the activist of using his reputation in activism to fraudulently obtain money.

-Activist and journalist Adelth Bonne Gamboa shared on his Facebook profile that Valdés is facing a lawsuit in the United States for $180,000.00, filed by an 80-year-old man whom he was allegedly caring for.
+The activist and journalist Adelth Bonne Gamboa shared on his Facebook profile that Valdés is facing a lawsuit in the United States for $180,000.00, filed by an 80-year-old man whom he was allegedly caring for.

 Filed under: